brettvitaz/OctoPrint-Neopixel_Illumination/README.md

-# OctoPrint Neopixel Illumination
+# OctoPrint NeoPixel Illumination

-Control Neopixels from Octoprint.
+This plugin will allow fairly comprehensive control of NeoPixels from Octoprint.

-The ultimate goal of this project is to intercept neopixel gcode commands and execute them on the Raspberry Pi.
+- Use your Raspberry Pi to power and control your NeoPixels.
+(I have tested powering up to 25 pixels from a Raspberry Pi 4).

-**TODO:** Describe what your plugin does.
+- Change color and intensity from a color picker dialog.

-Currently, all it does is turn your neopixels teal.
-More to come...
+- Intercept GCODE [M150](https://marlinfw.org/docs/gcode/M150.html) commands and execute them on the Raspberry Pi.

 ## Setup